acidonper/jump-app-gitops/README.md

 - Install required ArgoCD objects (ArgoCD Server, Route, Rolebindings and Applications)
 - Deploy CI/CD objects in jump-app-cicd namespace (Imagestreams, BuildConfigs, Tekton Pipelines, etc)
 - Deploy _Jump App's_ microservices in each environment/namespace
-- Create Service Mesh objects when Istio support is enabled.
+- Create Service Mesh objects when Istio support is enabled
+- Create Serverless services when Knative is enabled

 _NOTE:_ It is important to know that it is possible to activate/deactivate features through variable _enabled_ defined for each sub-chart in the global _values.yaml_ file.